Mantle (monastic vesture): Bishops

 In general, when a bishop celebrates any service other than the Divine Liturgy (or when he is attending, but not celebrating Liturgy), he will wear the mantle with the Epitrachelion, the Omophorion (the latter being worn outside the mantle), and, in some liturgical traditions, the Cuffs.
 He will also stand on an orlets.

 When a bishop dies, his mantle is laid on his coffin in place of a funeral pall.

 Knights

-Christian knights who are members of military orders, such as the Order of Saint John and Equestrian Order of the Holy Sepulchre, wear a mantle.
+Christian knights who are members of military orders, such as the Order of Saint John and the Order of the Holy Sepulchre, wear a mantle.